quickwit-oss/quickwit/docs/reference/query-language.md

 For instance, `log_level:WARN body:DNS` will match only documents which have a field `log_level` containing `WARN`, and a field `body` containing `DNS`.
 You can also make the AND explicit:
 `log_level:WARN AND body:DNS`.
 If instead you want to get documents matching one of two clauses, you can use the `OR` keyword: `log_level:WARN OR log_level:ERROR`.

-If you configured default fiels on your index, you can omit the field name, and directly search for the value you want.
+If you configured default fields on your index, you can omit the field name, and directly search for the value you want.
 For instance, if body is a default field, you could write just `DNS` to get all documents where body contains `DNS`, or `log_level:WARN DNS` to get the same result as `log_level:WARN AND body:DNS`.

 ### Grouping and negating

-It is possible to group clauses to make more complexe expressions.
+It is possible to group clauses to make more complex expressions.
 For instance, if you want documents where log\_level is either `WARN` or `ERROR`, and the body contains `DNS`, you could do `(log_level:WARN OR log_level:ERROR) AND body:DNS`.
-You can go arbitrarily deep to make more complexe expression.
+You can go arbitrarily deep to make more complex expression.

 You can also negate a clause, as to get documents which did not match it.
 To do this, either use the NOT operator, or prefix the close with a `-`.
 For instance
 `log_level:ERROR AND NOT body:DNS` or `log_level:ERROR AND -body:DNS` returns documents where log\_level is `ERROR` and body doesn't contain `DNS`.